Please take a look at our Frequently Asked Questions

 What happens to my 'personal pension' if I die?

 It is a legitimate question to ask your current pension provider - who should be able to give you a definitive answer based upon your own schemes rules.
 Generally speaking most pensions have 'death benefits', which often provides the whole pension fund to the person/s you have nominated.
 You should check that you have made a nomination, so the people dealing with your pension after your death can be guided by, but not obliged, to follow your wishes.
+Pensions paid to your beneficiaries maybe taxed when paid out to them, and from April 2027 may also be subject to inheritance tax.

 How much does financial advice cost?